ms/buildtogether.tech/rights/index.md

 The [Hippocratic License][hippocratic-license] is a newer license that is quickly becoming popular.
 Where the GPL requires people to share their work, the Hippocratic License requires them to do no harm.
-More precisely, it forbids people from using the software in ways that violate the [Universal Declaration of Human Rights][udhr].
+More precisely, it forbids people from using the software in ways that violate the Universal Declaration of Human Rights.
 We have learned the hard way that software and science can be mis-used; adopting the Hippocratic License is a small step toward preventing this.

 </div>